islandproblem/islandproblem/essay.md

 One good way to increase resources is to stop accommodating unnecessary systems — like those slow, *human-shaped* systems.

-But the *best* way to increase resources is to just get... *more*.
+But the *best* way to increase resources is to just get *more*.

-This is where *our* goals will happen to converge with *their* goals.
+This is where *our* goals will be replaced by *their* goals.

-We will *help them* acquire these resources — because competition *requires* that we help.
+We will *help them* acquire these resources — because the AGI race *requires* that we help.
+To stay competitive in this race, companies must give control to AGIs, but this is not enough.
+We must also give AGIs the *resources* to compete.

-We will give them everything they need to build *their own* "islands" deep in the "ocean" — large networks of resources that only the AGIs understand, optimized to make the numbers go up *no matter how*.
+In this way, we will give them everything they need to build *their own* "islands" deep in the "ocean" — large networks of resources that only the AGIs understand, optimized to make the numbers go up *no matter how*.

 These new "islands" will be both too complex for us to "see" their full extent, and too critical for us to dismantle.

 ![Humans: "Wait, that's a new island?!"
 AGI: "Yes.
 I need it.
 You like green arrows, right?"](images/wait-thats-a-new-island.svg){class="image-top-margin"}